 - You have a body mass index (BMI) greater than 40

-- You have a BMI between 35 to 39.9 with one or more other complications, including high blood pressure, type 2 diabetes, high cholesterol, or obstructive sleep apnea
+- You have a BMI between 35 and 39.9 with one or more other complications, including high blood pressure, type 2 diabetes, or obstructive sleep apnea

 How safe is weight-loss surgery?